sawyerclick/CMSvelte/README.md

 ### Writing styles

 It's recommended to include the CMS's styles in a development environment and defer to them for fonts and classes to reduce the shipped CSS.
-This can be done by adding objects to a `cmsFiles` array in `main.js`.
+This can be done by adding objects to a `cmsFiles` array in `main.ts`.
 This appends any tag and it's listed attributes to the `<head>` while in dev mode.
 These are not included in production.

 Otherwise, this template uses [Tailwind](https://tailwindcss.com/) for out-of-the-box classes that we don't have to think about.
 By default, these classes are prefixed with `cmsvelte-` to prevent clashing with CMS classes.
 This can be changed in `tailwind.config.cjs`.